Save 10% off Entire Store! Code: QH6T2 *expires 7/4/22

 |Temperature Requirements: |

-Adenium bonsai trees require moderate watering.
+Tea Tree bonsai trees require moderate watering.
 We recommend using a soft spray to soak the soil.
 Ensure that water penetrates not only the topsoil but also into the roots by checking that draining is occurring on the bottom of the pot.
-We recommend once a week.
+Keep the Tea Tree moist at all times.

-Adenium bonsai trees can be repotted during spring or active growing seasons.
+Tea Tree bonsai trees can be repotted during spring and fall for highest success rates.
 Avoid winter repotting as colder temperatures will make it harder for roots to recover.
 During repotting, we recommend trimming off older roots to promote new growth.
+After repotting, place tree in a shaded area for 2-3 weeks prior to placing back in full or partial sun.

 |Indoor / Outdoor:|